The best things to do in Las Vegas in October

 For moderate temperatures and reasonably priced flights and hotel rooms, you could do far worse than to visit Las Vegas in October.
 Highs in the low 80s during the day mean you’ll still need to slap on the sunscreen if you’re opting for bare arms and legs, while evenings retain just about enough warmth to get away with light jumpers and jackets.
 Of course, this being Las Vegas, you don’t actually have to go outdoors at all: the Las Vegas Monorail runs the length of the Strip’s east side, connecting major resorts from the MGM Grand to the SAHARA, while a series of skywalks have you covered for crossing the Strip from one side to the other.

-Things to do in October
+Things to do in Las Vegas in October

 By October, many of the hotel pools are starting to close or reduce their opening hours.
 Beach bums rejoice though, because there’s still time to hit the 11-acre shoreline at the vast Mandalay Bay resort.
 Soak up some rays as you wiggle your toes in the warm sand.
 And yes, it’s the real deal: all 2,700 tons of it!
 You can also ride the breakers in the wave pool, float gently down the lazy river on an inflatable lounger or sip mojitos in the shade of a cabana.

 The legendary Caesars Palace is the place to catch some proper old-school vibes as you try your luck on the one-armed bandits or bet a few chips at the blackjack and roulette tables.
-This supersize stalwart of the Strip has hosted some of the planet’s biggest stars, from Frank Sinatra to Celine Dion, while fans of Hollywood blockbusters will no doubt recognize it from its starring roles in The Hangover, Iron Man and Dream Girls.
-Catch some of rock and pop’s top names here at the iconic Colosseum theater, or go for high octane shows courtesy of the Blue Man Group and Cirque du Soleil elsewhere.
+This supersize stalwart of the Strip has hosted some of the planet’s biggest stars, from Frank Sinatra to Celine Dion, while fans of Hollywood blockbusters will no doubt recognize it from its starring roles in The HangoverIron Man and Dream Girls.
+Catch some of rock and pop’s top names here at the iconic Colosseum theater, or go for high octane thrills courtesy of the Blue Man Group and Cirque du Soleil elsewhere.
 It’s fair to say that in October, as with every other month of the year, you’re unlikely to go short of live entertainment in Las Vegas!

-What’s on in October?
+What else is on in Vegas in October?

 Make no mistake: world-class entertainment is a 24/7, year-round certainty whenever you visit Las Vegas.
 And, while metropolises from Chicago to Shanghai have been dubbed ‘the city that never sleeps’, there really is no place quite like Vegas for round-the-clock partying.
 Suffice it to say then that October is no slouch in this department.

 It’s the time of year when, amongst other things, the Golden Knights’ hockey season kicks off, bringing sports fans to Sin City in their droves, eager to see their heroes in action at the Strip’s huge T-Mobile Arena.
 October is also when the annual Las Vegas Book Festival takes place.
-Nevada’s biggest literary event, it’s a paradise for bookworms, with readings, poetry slams, celebrity book signings, Q&As and workshops.
+Nevada’s biggest literary event, it’s a paradise for bookworms with readings, poetry slams, celebrity book signings, Q&As and workshops.

-And then, of course, there’s Halloween, when you can just bet your bottom dollar Sin City is going to put on one helluva show.
-Join the fun by donning a spook-tacular costume and mingling with like-minded dresser-uppers on the Strip and in Vegas’s lively clubs.
-There will be Halloween parties in many of these as well as creepy themed food in the restaurants.
-Lady’s finger, anyone?
 You can also expect haunted houses, Halloween pub crawls and even – we kid you not – zombie burlesque shows.
-Children are well catered for too, with a Haunted Reef at the Mandalay Bay Aquarium, hayrides and pumpkin patches at the Fall Farm Harvest Festival, and scheduled trick-or-treating activities across the city.
+Children are well catered for too, with a Haunted Reef at the Mandalay Bay Aquarium, hayrides and pumpkin patches at the Fall Farm Harvest Festival, and scheduled trick-or-treating activities galore across the city.
 Just out of town in downtown Summerlin, the Parade of Mischief sees fun floats and dancing zombies, witches, monsters and other weird and wonderful creatures hit the streets every Friday and Saturday evening throughout October.

 Stuart Bak